-Have you ever wondered why Washington, DC was selected to serve as the capitol of the United States instead of some other city that’s located closer to the middle of the country?
+Have you ever wondered why the U.S. capitol is located on the east coast instead of somewhere near the middle of the country?

 Therefore there were no American cities located in what are now the central or western parts of the country to choose from.

 Take a quick glance at this map: